Cheung-group/CaXML/README.md

 # calML
 Deriving Ca2+ Charge in Varying Environment Using Machine Learning Methods

-## Using Nate’s Terribly Complicated Scripts
-__Machine Learning__
+## Machine Learning

-_Data_: Manipulating the coordinate data created by Pengzhi Zhang
+_Data_: coordinates of the selected 70 loop3 structure from holoCaM from Pengzhi Zhang

-All scripts relating to this topic are stored in the directory: /home/nate/Desktop/Scripts/matlab

 Read all comments in the scripts themselves for formatting and input instructions.

-all scripts leave the charge in the last column
+Calcium charge is in the last column

+__Data Manipulation__

 * __Distancefromcoordinate.m__: Takes in coordinates, spits out Euclidean distance from the calcium ion

 * __AddDistancetoCoordinates.m__: Takes in coordinate/Euclidean distance and spits out a 5-concatenation of atom number, x, y, z coordinates, and Euclidean distance

-* __Clustering.m__:Takes in any format with charge in the last column and splits the data into positively and negatively charged sets
+* __Clustering.m__: Takes in any format with charge in the last column and splits the data into positively and negatively charged sets

 * __waterorientation.m__: Takes in point+distance from AddDistancetoCoordinates.
 Adds a binary feature based on the orientation of the water molecule: 1 if O is towards the calcium, 0 if away.
 Requires very specific formatting.

-## Python Modeling:

-All scripts relating to this topic are stored in the directory /home/nate/Desktop/Scripts

-Read comments
+__Python Modeling__

 All scripts only need to have the input files replaced.
 Training data and prediction data can be loaded at will.